kevinkwshin/FootDiagnosis/README.md

 - "2.Load pretrained model"
 - "3.Prepare test dataset"
 - "4.
 Inference result"

+### 4. If you have additional image to diagnosis
--
+- upload image "/content/FootDiagnosis/input_data"
-### 4. If additional image to diagnosis, upload image "/content/FootDiagnosis/input_data" and run the code from "3.Prepare test dataset"
+- run the code from "3.Prepare test dataset"